spiicez21/PhaGen-Agent/IMPLEMENTATION_COMPLETE.md

 - ✅ Database connection pooling
 - ✅ Active learning feedback collection
 - ✅ Cloud-native deployment manifests
+- ✅ Disease mapping for repurposing suggestions
+- ✅ Reranker fine-tuning from user feedback
+- ✅ Custom embedding training on pharma corpus

-All core stretch goals for infrastructure and scaling have been implemented!
+All core stretch goals for infrastructure, scaling, and advanced analytics have been implemented!